-Based on the aforementioned standards, at its meeting held on March 13, 2024, the Board made the independence determinations for each of our directors:
+Based on these standards, on March 27, 2025, the Board made the independence determinations for each of our directors:

 Name Tenure Independent

-Colleen B. Brown 10 years Yes
+Colleen B. Brown 11 years Yes

-William C. Goings 8 years Yes
+William C. Goings 9 years Yes

-Kim Harris Jones 8 years Yes
+Kim Harris Jones 9 years Yes

-R. Chris Kreidler 4 years Yes
+R. Chris Kreidler 5 years Yes

-Sonita Lontoh 2 years Yes
+Sonita Lontoh 3 years Yes

-Taryn R. Owen 1 year No (1)
+Taryn R. Owen 2 years No (1)

-Paul G. Reitz 1 year Yes
+Paul G. Reitz 2 years Yes

-Jeffrey B. Sakaguchi 13 years Yes
+Jeffrey B. Sakaguchi 14 years Yes

-Kristi A. Savacool 6 years Yes
+Kristi A. Savacool 7 years Yes

 (1) Based on the NYSE rules, the Board determined that Ms. Owen is not independent because she is the CEO of the Company.
 By having a majority of independent directors serve on the Board, there are several key benefits to the Company which are set forth in the table below.

-Key Duties and Responsibilities

-- Bring an objective view in balancing the concerns of interested parties and ensure the Board acts in the best interests of the Company on issues such as strategy, performance, risk management, resources, key appointments, and standards of conduct. - Safeguard and balance the concerns of all stakeholders.

-Independent Directors

-- In situations of conflict between management and shareholders' concerns, aim towards the solutions which are in the best interest of the Company. - · Establish suitable levels of compensation for the CEO and executive vice presidents. - Chair the Audit, Compensation, and Governance Committees. - Create a process of checks and balances on management and other directors. - Create an environment for innovation
+Key Duties and Responsibilities Bring an objective view in balancing the concerns of interested parties and ensure the Board acts in the best interests of the Company on issues such as strategy, performance, risk management, resources, key appointments, and standards of conduct.
+Safeguard and balance the concerns of all stakeholders.
+Independent Directors In situations of conflict between management and shareholders' concerns, aim towards the solutions which are in the best interest of the Company.
+Zii ootoro Establish suitable levels of compensation for the CEO and executive vice presidents.
+Chair the Audit, Compensation, and Governance Committees.
+Create a process of checks and balances on management and other directors.
+Create an environment for innovation.

-Risk Assessment
+Risk Management

-Enterprise risk management is an integral part of our business processes and the Company has an enterprise risk management ("ERM") program to integrate risk responsibilities within the current management structure.
+Enterprise risk management ("ERM") is an integral part of our business processes and the Company has an ERM program to integrate risk responsibilities within the current management structure.
 Specific risks are assigned to the Board's committees and business area experts.
-The most significant risks are regularly discussed with the Board as part of its active oversight of risks that could affect the Company.
-Risks are delegated among the committees based on the expertise of each committee.
+The most significant risks are discussed at least annually with the Board as part of its active oversight of risks that could affect the Company.
 Each committee and the Board discuss specific risks with management throughout the year, as appropriate.
 The Board believes the administration of this risk oversight function does not negatively affect the Board's leadership structure.